JeroenDeDauw/slides/craftmanship/LSP/README.md

-# SOLID INHERITANCE: The Liskov Substitution Principle
+# The Liskov Substitution Principle

 Everyone knows how to do inheritance.
 You create an interface or a base class and implement it or derive from it.
 Done.